 2.1.1 Gender Disparities in Training Data

 One of the foundational challenges in mitigating bias in AI hiring systems is the representational imbalance in training datasets.
-BiasBios dataset is scraped from the internet and likely reflects gender disparities that are also in the internet-scraped pre-training data of LLMs.
+The BiasBios dataset is scraped from the internet and likely reflects gender disparities that are also in the internet-scraped pre-training data of LLMs.
 As visualized in Figure 1 and 2, a disproportionate representation exists between male and female entries, with 53.9% identified as male (213,543) and 46.1% as female (182,646).
 While this may seem modest, such imbalances become more problematic when they intersect with gender-stereotyped occupational labels, where roles like “nurse” or “yoga teacher” show over 80% female representation, while positions such as “software engineer” or “rapper” are male-dominated (Mansouri et al., 2024; Mihaljević et al., 2022)

 Further disaggregation by profession (Figure 3) illustrates that certain occupations are strongly gender-coded in the dataset.
 For instance, female representation is overwhelmingly dominant in roles such as: